kubeflow/pipelines/samples/xgboost-spark/README.md

 * Argo GKE Cluster needs to have cloud-platform scope so it can start dataproc cluster.
 So "--scopes cloud-platform" is needed in setting up the argo GKE cluster.

+* Your project should also have Dataproc API enabled.

 Current run.sh includes hard-coded parameters: